All categories

 Lucubration

-Studying or working through the night, or the work produced from such an effort.
+Studying or working late into the night by lamplight, or the intellectual work produced from such devoted effort.

 EverydayConcepts.io